 Monounsaturated and polyunsaturated fats in avocados, salmon, nuts, and seeds are rich in essential fatty acids that moisturize the skin and improve elasticity.
-These fats are also a good source of vitamin E, which protects skin from free radical damage.
+These fats are also a good source of vitamin E, protecting the skin from free radical damage.

 Breakfast pastries, donuts, packaged cereal, and even healthier-sounding options like smoothies, granola, and cereal bars can be loaded with sugar, which is harmful to your skin.
 When you eat too much sugar, you end up with harmful molecules known as advanced glycation endproducts (AGE).

-AGEs lead to breakdown of collagen and premature aging of the skin, with signs including:
+AGEs lead to the breakdown of collagen and premature aging of the skin, with signs including:

-Look for cereal with less than 5 grams of sugar per serving.
+Look for a cereal with less than 5 grams of sugar per serving.
 Blend smoothies at home with lower sugar ingredients like berries, kiwi, avocado, and green apple.
-Use no-sugar added nut milk instead of sweetened varieties in drinks or cereal.
+Use no-sugar-added nut milk instead of sweetened varieties in drinks or cereal.
 Top plain Greek yogurt with fresh fruit instead of choosing presweetened flavors.

 Bacon and other processed meats, as well as cured meats, are high in sodium, which leads to water retention and can cause puffiness in the face.
 In addition, sodium nitrates in processed meats break down collagen and elastin, which causes signs of premature aging.

-While you should include healthy fats in your breakfast, leave margarine, corn and vegetable oils on the shelf.
-The type of fat in margarine increases inflammation and oxidative stress, which damages the skin.
-Instead, top toast with grass-fed butter or even better, nut butter.
+While you should include healthy fats in your breakfast, leave margarine, corn, and vegetable oils on the shelf.
+The type of fat in margarine increases inflammation and oxidative stress, damaging the skin—instead, top toast with grass-fed butter or even better, nut butter.

-Frittata with Smoked Salmon: Saute diced sweet potatoes in olive oil.
+Saute diced sweet potatoes in olive oil.
 Add diced onion and saute till translucent before adding baby kale to wilt.
 Sprinkle smoked salmon over vegetable mixture.
 Whisk eggs with salt, pepper, and dill.
-Pour over vegetable/salmon mixture and rest on medium heat before placing under broiler for 4 to 5 minutes until set.
+Pour over vegetable/salmon mixture and rest on medium heat before placing under the broiler for 4 to 5 minutes until set.

-Sweet Potato Avocado Toast: Slice sweet potato lengthwise into ¼ inch planks and place in toaster for 5 minutes or until cooked through.
-While toasting, mash avocado in a bowl with 2 garlic cloves, minced, and ¾ cup cherry tomatoes, halved.
+Slice sweet potato lengthwise into ¼ inch planks and place in the toaster for 5 minutes or until cooked through.
+While toasting, mash avocado in a bowl with two garlic cloves, minced, and ¾ cup cherry tomatoes, halved.
 Stir to combine and top sweet potato toasts with avocado mixture.

-Starting the day with breakfast provides numerous benefits to your overall health and to your skin.
-The foods and drinks you choose for breakfast, however, can make or break your quest for optimal health.
-Avoid high-sugar foods in favor of dishes with antioxidant-rich vegetables and fruits, as well as protein from eggs, salmon, Greek yogurt, and other sources to boost for a healthy body and skin.
+Starting the day with breakfast provides numerous benefits to your overall health and your skin.
+The foods and drinks you choose for breakfast can make or break your quest for optimal health.
+Avoid high-sugar foods in favor of dishes with antioxidant-rich vegetables and fruits, and protein from eggs, salmon, Greek yogurt, and other sources to boost for a healthy body and skin.

-For vibrant, glowing skin, start your day with a healthy breakfast and your Simple Beauty skin care regimen.
-Simple Beauty combines the best ingredients from nature with the latest in scientific advancements to create high-performance solutions that nurture and maintain skin.
+For vibrant, glowing skin, start your day with a healthy breakfast, and your Simple Beauty skincare regimen.
+Simple Beauty combines the best ingredients from nature with the latest scientific advancements to create high-performance solutions that nurture and maintain skin.